Unibet Rose Rockets: 2024

-They started their season with 12 new riders, and started their first race in Turkey at the Tour of Antalya where they won stage 1 with the rider Hartthijs de Vries Then they participated in they're first UCI WorldTour race, the Amstel Gold Race.
-They also won the general classification and a stage in the Oberösterreich Rundfahrt.
-Then they rode their second UCI World Tour race the Renewi Tour where they got a top 10 on a stage with Davide Bomboi, then they finished the year with this.
-On 17 October 2024 the team announced that it would be renamed to Unibet Tietema Rockets and would ride on a French license from 2025 on.
+They started their season with 12 new riders, and started their first race in Turkey at the Tour of Antalya where they won stage 1 with the rider Hartthijs de Vries.
+They then participated in their first UCI WorldTour race, the Amstel Gold Race.
+The team went on to win the general classification and a stage in the Oberösterreich Rundfahrt.
+In the summer of 2024, they rode their second UCI World Tour race the Renewi Tour, Davide Bomboi took a top 10 result.
+By the end of the year, the team announced that it would be renamed to Unibet Tietema Rockets and would ride on a French license from 2025 on.